Careers in Entrepreneurship

 Employment outlook and opportunities

-Entrepreneurship is an option for students interested in creating new ventures or affecting disruptive change in existing companies.
 Entrepreneurial activity drives innovation, productivity and economic growth, but an unpredictable business climate and unproven products can result in significant challenges.
 Recent years have seen increasing numbers of Canadians choosing to become entrepreneurs.

-The Entrepreneurship option program is very applied and experiential.
-Building on solid conceptual foundations, you will study the economic drivers of innovation and new ventures, financial models, creative thinking, and problem solving.
-In New Venture Design, the capstone course, students from the UBC Sauder School of Business, Applied Science and other faculties work in interdisciplinary teams to design a venture, build a prototype and develop the business model required to raise funding and possibly launch the venture.
+In New Venture Design (COMM 466), the capstone course, students from the UBC Sauder School of Business, Applied Science and other faculties work in interdisciplinary teams to design a venture, build a prototype and develop the business model required to raise funding and possibly launch the venture.

 Building an entrepreneurship career at UBC